andersene2/RFF-Repetition/README.md

         the basics of the form done first.
 This would include main variables, functions, or inputs.
 Once that is done then you can make it look pretty.

 15.)
-Once you get the main basics done, this would be a good time to open Supabase (https://supabase.com/).
+Once you get the main basics done, this would be a good time to open  and sign into Supabase (https://supabase.com/).

 16.)
 Once you sign into supabase you should go into the dashboard (https://supabase.com/dashboard/projects#).
-        Then click new project, make an organization, (name isn't crazy important, although this is not the name of your project.)
+        Then click new project, make an organization, ( the name of the organization isn't crazy important, although this is not the name of your project.)

 17.)
 After you make and choose the organization it will give you a form asking for the project name,